Want to learn all about the pros and cons of selling on Etsy from someone who knows the venue?

 I do not actually own the mugs; they are POD (printed on demand.)
-I create designs for them using these two graphic tools, and market them, and when they sell, I handle the orders via a third party drop shipping company.
+I create designs for them using graphic tools, and market them, and when they sell, I handle the orders via a third party drop shipping company.

 Yep, no mugs taking up closet space, and no trips to the post office.
 Pretty cool right?
 So don’t think you have to be an embroidery or cross-stitch whiz to “make it”!
 In addition to POD items, “instant download” niches like printables and planner pages, are in BIG demand.